Max05461/Todo-app/README.md

 3. Set:
    - **Build Command:** `npm install`
    - **Start Command:** `npm start`
-4. Render will assign a public URL automatically
+4. Render will assign a public URL automatically.

 The server binds to `0.0.0.0:PORT` using the `PORT` environment variable Render injects at runtime.